 - Download the Request for Live Scan Service form.

-- Complete all areas marked with a Red X.
+- Complete all areas marked with a red "X".

-- After your fingerprints are scanned:
+- After your fingerprints have been scanned:

 - First copy of form is kept by the Live Scan operator.